fceja/kubernetes_auto_scale_sim/kubernetes/kubernetes_installation.md

 ## Creating Pods

-`docker-compose.yml` file isn't directly compatabile with Kubernetes, but it can be converted.
+`docker-compose.yml` file isn't directly compatible with Kubernetes, but it can be converted.
 Kubernetes uses its own format, Kubernetes manifest.

 - Convert by using `kompose` tool